Grateful Dead: Live performances

 Their first UK performance was at the Hollywood Music Festival in 1970.
 Their largest concert audience came in 1973 when they played, along with the Allman Brothers Band and the Band, before an estimated 600,000 people at the Summer Jam at Watkins Glen.
 They played to an estimated total of 25 million people, more than any other band, with audiences of up to 80,000 attending a single show.
 Many of these concerts were preserved in the band's tape vault, and several dozen have since been released on CD and as downloads.
 The Dead were known for the tremendous variation in their setlists from night to night—the list of songs documented to have been played by the band exceeds 500.
 The band has released four concert videos under the name View from the Vault.
+In 1978, they played three nights at the Great Pyramid of Giza in Egypt.

 In the 1990s, the Grateful Dead earned a total of $285 million in revenue from their concert tours, the second-highest during the 1990s, with the Rolling Stones earning the most.
 This figure is representative of tour revenue through 1995, as touring stopped after the death of Jerry Garcia.

 In a 1991 PBS documentary, segment host Buck Henry attended an August 1991 concert at Shoreline Amphitheatre and gleaned some information from some band members about the Grateful Dead phenomenon and its success.
 At the time, Jerry Garcia stated, "We didn't really invent the Grateful Dead, the crowd invented the Grateful Dead, you know what I mean?
 We were sort of standing in line, and uh, it's gone way past our expectations, way past, so it's, we've been going along with it to see what it's gonna do next."
-Furthermore, Mickey Hart stated, "This is one of the last places in America that you can really have this kind of fun, you know, considering the political climate and so forth."
+Mickey Hart said, "This is one of the last places in America that you can really have this kind of fun, you know, considering the political climate and so forth."
 Hart also stated that "the transformative power of the Grateful Dead is really the essence of it; it's what it can do to your consciousness.
 We're more into transportation than we are into music, per se, I mean, the business of the Grateful Dead is transportation."
-One of the band's largest concerts took place just months before Garcia's death — at their outdoor show with Bob Dylan in Highgate, Vermont, on June 15, 1995.
+One of the band's largest concerts took place just months before Garcia's death, at their outdoor show with Bob Dylan in Highgate, Vermont, on June 15, 1995.
 The crowd was estimated to be over 90,000; overnight camping was allowed and about a third of the audience got in without having purchased a ticket.